 I was never going to do all that anyways.

-I’d already suspected this, even yesterday, while I wrote on clean, new pages in my 2012 journal.
-Something seemed off, but I pressed on anyhow.
+I’d already suspected this, even yesterday, while I thoughtfully wrote brave and aspirational goals on crisp pages in my new journal.
+Something was off, but I pressed on anyhow.

-I am a deeply spiritual person; a Christian (although I am loathe to use that term for all the weird and sometimes well-deserved negative connotations).
-In almost every way, my faith defines me… all of me (a creation) coming from the source of my creator, and all of me attempting to be headed toward that source as well.
-My own creativity – coming from and headed toward my creator; my love for my family, the questions I have about life, my joy in natural beauty, my intrigue in and enjoyment of all kinds of people… all come from my source and my goal.
-Even the yucky parts of me– my selfishness, despair, impatience, self-righteousness–are at the very least being submitted for transformation and grace.
+I am a Christian.
+In almost every way, this defines me… Everything I have comes from and is headed toward my creator: creativity, love for family, questions about life, joy in natural beauty, intrigue in and enjoyment of all kinds of people… all of this comes from my creator and is shaped by Him.
+Even the yucky parts of me–selfishness, despair, impatience, self-righteousness–are at the very least submitted for transformation and grace.

-So this is what’s most important to me.
-And as important as it is, somehow, the ways in which I nurture this relationship with God – my faith – can get lost in the shuffle of dishes, packing lunches, napping, calorie counting, and even in more lofty endeavors; artwork, friendship, doing good works…
+Jesus is most important to me.
+And as important as He is, somehow, the ways in which I nurture this relationship can get lost in the shuffle of dishes, packing lunches, napping, calorie counting, and even in more lofty endeavors; writing, friendship, doing good works…

 I’m excited about my new (and old) perspective: I can’t do it all.
 I’ll put this first.

-Jesus gave a teaching, addressing his audiences’ legitimate concerns about material things… clothing, food, anxieties about tomorrow.
+Jesus gave a teaching, addressing his audiences’ legitimate concerns about material things… clothing, food, and anxieties about tomorrow.
 He reminds them that he already knows all their needs and cares about them.
-The secret is that when he is in the center of their lives, everything else will fall into place.
+The secret is that when He is in the center of their lives, everything else falls into place.
 (This is from Matthew chapter 6).

 I’m counting on this.
 It’s not that I’m abandoning hope of having a clean house, or dropping ten pounds, or making more art, or of brunching and hiking and slumber partying.
 I’ve just remembered that these aren’t the things that belong at the center of my life.
 I get wacky when they are.

 So now I have one New Year’s Resolution instead of 40.
-It’s to nurture this relationship, and enjoy it and learn from it every day.
+It’s to nurture this relationship, and enjoy it and love others out of it.
 Whew!
 That is really quite a relief.
 I look forward to seeing what emerges in this pursuit.
 I’m guessing more than I can hope for.